 Laura Turner, Senior Curator of Art and Science at York Art Gallery

-Two works from Jonathan Yeo’s Surgery Series - Secondary Augmentation-Mastopexy, 2011, and Extended SMAS (Superficial Musculo-Aponeurotic System) Facelift, 2011 - are currently on display at a major new exhibition entitled 'Flesh' at York Art Gallery.
-The show also features works by Lucian Freud, Auguste Rodin, Helen Chadwick, Jenny Saville, Leon Kossoff, Francis Bacon and Sarah Lucas.
+Two works from Jonathan Yeo’s Surgery Series - Secondary Augmentation-Mastopexy, 2011, and Extended SMAS (Superficial Musculo-Aponeurotic System) Facelift, 2011 - were on display at a major new exhibition entitled 'Flesh' at York Art Gallery.
+The show also featured works by Lucian Freud, Auguste Rodin, Helen Chadwick, Jenny Saville, Leon Kossoff, Francis Bacon and Sarah Lucas.